FedericoCinus/WoMG/README.md

 > <Insert paper link>

 The *WoMG* software generates synthetic datasets of documents cascades on network.
-It starts with any (un)directed, (un)weighted graph and a collection of documents and outputs the propagation DAGs of the docs through the network.
+It starts with any (un)directed, (un)weighted graph and a collection of documents and it outputs the propagation DAGs of the docs through the network.
 Diffusion process is guided by the nodes underlying preferences.
 Please check the [project page]() for more details.

 ## Basic Usage